 “It is one small step for man, one giant leap for mankind”.

-Technology has made an astronomical step with the innovative Hoverboard – a hands free self-balancing scooter, that can carry a rider for 20 miles at 10 mph and even more.
+Technology has made an astronomical step with the Hoverboard – a hands free self-balancing scooter, that can carry a rider for 20 miles at 10 mph and even more.